 The Faculty of Law at Uppsala University is the oldest law department in Sweden with a history spanning more than 500 years.
 It hosts one of Scandinavia's most popular education programmes.
 Our model of teaching is based on a foundation of high quality research carried out at the faculty and extensive international cooperation with other universities.

 Why this programme?

-After successfully completing the programme, you shall have:
+After successfully completing the programme, you will have:

 advanced and detailed knowledge of public international law and international investment treaty arbitration,

 advanced and detailed knowledge of relevant arbitral jurisprudence and legal doctrine,

 in-depth knowledge of the analytical, scientific and methodological foundations of investment treaty arbitration,